This chapter explains how to configure security for Oracle Exadata System Software.

 The security of the operating system on Oracle Exadata Storage Servers consists of the following:

 Protecting network access paths to the cells

 Oracle Exadata System Software includes security features to ensure the operating system and network access to the Oracle Exadata Storage Servers are secure.

 User access to the operating system can be secured by the use of secure, hardened passwords.
-The passwords for users who administer Oracle Exadata Storage Server Software adhere to the following security guidelines:
+The passwords for users who administer Oracle Exadata System Software adhere to the following security guidelines:

 Passwords must be changed every 90 days.

 Passwords cannot be changed within 24 hours of the last change.

 Passwords must use at least three character classes.
 Character classes for passwords are digits, lowercase letters, uppercase letters, and other characters.

 Minimum password length is 12 characters when using three character classes.
 Minimum password length is 8 characters when using four character classes.

 Uppercase letters at the beginning of the password, and digits at the end of the password are not counted when calculating the number of character classes.